Monsanto Roundup Cancer Attorney - Edward A. Smith

 During the trial, Johnson was obligated to prove that the herbicide caused his cancer.
 While he did not have to prove it was the only cause, he did need to show that if it were not for his use of glyphosate, his cancer would not have happened.
 His attorney said that just as it was with proving that tobacco products cause cancer, it was the same for those who developed it from Roundup™.
 It may have been enhanced by other substances in Roundup’s™ formulation.
 An additional 400 cases have already been filed in federal multidistrict litigation or MDL, each with their own trial.A Federal Judge Allows More Lawsuits to Move Forward

-In July 2018, a federal judge charged with overseeing hundreds of Roundup™ cancer lawsuits allowed the plaintiff’s injured by Monsanto's Roundup™ to present testimony from experts as to the herbicide’s carcinogenicity and the company’s actions to deny information concerning the cancer risk to consumers.A Dedicated Roundup Cancer Attorney
+In July 2018, a federal judge charged with overseeing hundreds of Roundup™ cancer lawsuits allowed the plaintiff’s injured by Monsanto's Roundup™ to present testimony from experts as to the herbicide’s carcinogenicity and the company’s actions to deny information concerning the cancer risk to consumers.A Dedicated Monsanto Roundup Cancer Attorney

-I’m Ed Smith, a Roundup Cancer Attorney.
+I’m Ed Smith, a Sacramento Roundup Cancer Lawyer.
 Since 1982, I have always fought to protect those who have been hurt by large companies who place profit over the welfare of consumers.
-I have the necessary experience as a Roundup cancer lawyer and the resources needed to take your Sacramento Roundup cancer lawsuit to court to obtain the compensation you and your family deserve.
-As a Roundup cancer lawyer, I can prepare your lawsuit nationwide, claiming both reckless and intentional behavior by Monsanto.
+I have the necessary experience as a Roundup cancer lawyer and the resources needed to take your Sacramento Monsanto lawsuit to court to obtain the compensation you and your family deserve.
+As a Monsanto Roundup cancer lawyer, I can prepare your lawsuit nationwide, claiming both reckless and intentional behavior by Monsanto.
 People who put their trust in Monsanto are now sick, and in some cases, family members have lost their loved one due to the company’s lies.
 Call me at (916) 921-6400 in the Sacramento area or (800) 404-5400 for my free and friendly advice.
 You can contact me online also if you wish.

-I’ve helped others with lawsuits including wrongful death, and I’ll try to help you too as a Roundup cancer lawyer.
+I’ve helped others with lawsuits including wrongful death, and I’ll try to help you too as a Roundup cancer attorney.
 I’ve won more than $1 million for a client, and because of it, I have been inducted into the Million Dollar Advocates.

 If you want to learn more about my practice, look at the following pages to read client and peer reviews as well as the way prior cases of all types were resolved: